TheFeministSoftwareFoundation/C-plus-Equality/README.md

 See our [FizzBuzz implementation](https://github.com/FeministSoftwareFoundation/C-plus-Equality/blob/master/fizzbuzz.Xe).

-Our in*her*preter is still in its early stages, but it is perfectly fine and don't you dare criticise and shame it.
+Our in*her*preter is still in its early stages, but it is perfectly fine and don't you dare criticise/-ize and shame it.
 In*her*preter usage is as follows: ./inherpret program.Xe

 Data types and Structures
 =========================

 * Primitive variable types are not defined on declaration.
-Instead, the variable is free to choose its own type when it is utilized.
+Instead, the variable is free to choose its own type when it is utilised/-ized.
 This preserves the variable's right to self-identify as any datatype it feels that it is.
 * Variables self-declaring as pointers are known as "otherkin".
 A pointer to an array is an "arraykin".
 * **Constants are not allowed**, as the idea of a lack of identity fluidity is problematic.
 Additionally, if one constant were larger than another, that would privilege the larger one over the smaller one.
 As such, any numeric value is a variable, and is required to take on at least 2 values over the course of the program, or the interpreter will throw a **Trigger Warning**.
 * The only constants are the amount of privilege lobbyings are share()d with.
 These are all real values greater than 0, the only exception is the value of **WHITE_HETEROSEXUAL_CISGENDER_MALE_PRIVILEGE** which is set to infinity, and also the value of **PATRIARCHY**, which is set to sqrt(-1).
 The value of **PATRIARCHY** is non-deterministically i, -i, or something else depending on how it identifies itself.